Integrating BlueSnap with Salesforce using Chargent

-Using the stepwise instructions in this guide, it’s easy to connect Salesforce to the BlueSnap Payments gateway with the Chargent app.
+Using this guide, it’s easy to connect Salesforce to the BlueSnap Payments gateway with the Chargent app.
 Chargent has many features to offer, including automating and streamlining Salesforce payment processes, easy subscription management, click-to-charge buttons, payment request emails, and more.

-Integrating BlueSnap with Chargent gives you the ability to easily build a seamless process for completing payment for orders that you manage in Salesforce.
+Connecting BlueSnap with Chargent gives you the ability to easily build a seamless process for completing payment for orders that you manage in Salesforce.
 The integration connects the BlueSnap gateway directly to Salesforce.
-Chargent also supports BlueSnap gateway tokenization for processing credit card payments.
-See Configuring Salesforce for BlueSnap Integration for additional information on the gateway.
+Chargent also supports BlueSnap tokenization for processing credit card payments.

 The first task is to get a sandbox / test account from BlueSnap so that you can run test transactions from Salesforce.
-To being the process for obtaining a sandbox account, complete the form on the sign up page.
+To obtain a sandbox account, complete the form on the sign up page.